 How Frequently Should I Come Into the Office?

-If you are in need of Invisalign® treatment, the appointment schedule is flexible, and our team can set up appointments for your convenience.
+If you are in need of Invisalign® treatment, the appointment schedule is flexible, and our team can set up appointments according to your convenience.
 In the case of traditional braces, the treatment schedule might vary, but you can typically expect to see us once every couple months (six to eight weeks) for adjustments and to check on the state of your braces.

 Which Foods Should I Avoid During Orthodontic Treatment?

-If you are an Invisalign® patient, you will not need to change your diet for treatment as the aligners can be removed when eating.
+If you are an Invisalign® patient, you will not need to change your diet for treatment, as the aligners can be removed when eating.

 If you have traditional wire-and-bracket braces, it is recommended that you avoid the following during the course of your treatment: